MICA-MNI/BrainSpace/docs/pages/matlab_doc/main_functionality/gradientmaps.rst

 Private Methods
 -----------------

-Private methods are not accesible to the end-user, but are called by other methods i.e. GradientMaps initialization and GradientMaps.fit.
-The GradientMaps class contains four private methods.
+Private methods are not accesible to the user, but are called by other methods i.e. GradientMaps initialization and GradientMaps.fit.
+The GradientMaps class contains three private methods.
 As these methods are not intended for user interaction, we only provide a basic explanation here.

 - *set(obj,varargin)*: used for setting properties of the GradientMaps class.
 - *kernels(obj,data,varargin)*: performs kernel computations.